torizon/blog/content/software-testing-the-hardware-software-interface-part-2.md

 The whole idea is: "how much can I abstract the hardware away so it's easier for me to test code that only contains business logic?".

 For Linux, we're well served with QEMU.
-Double-targetting to QEMU is specially nice because you can run the exact same kernel in QEMU if you can use an upstream one.
+Double-targeting to QEMU is specially nice because you can run the exact same kernel in QEMU if you can use an upstream one.
 Even better if you only care about the application layer: just target your Yocto build to a different machine, like `qemuarm64` and you can easily write tests that verify if all the dependencies for your application are correctly installed - no need for hardware.